ziadmohamedgad/Residence-Management/README.md

 - **Email Alerts**: Sends notification emails 15 days before expiration.
 - **Search & Filtering**: Powerful filtering and search capabilities in multiple forms (People, Employees, Residencies).
 - **Layered Architecture**: Separated into Data Layer, Business Layer, and Presentation Layer for better maintainability.
+- **Dynamic Image Storage**: Images are stored dynamically based on the project’s root folder, ensuring portability.
+- **Automatic Backups**: Both the SQL database file and residency image files are saved:
+  - Inside the project directory.
+  - As an additional backup copy on the `C:` drive for extra safety.

+---

+## 💾 Backup & Storage
+- The application ensures data safety by maintaining **two copies** of important files:
+  1. **Primary copy**: Stored within the project’s directory.
+  2. **Backup copy**: Automatically saved to a dedicated folder on the `C:` drive after any transaction.
+- Files covered by the backup process:
+  - **SQL database file**.
+  - **Residency image files**.
+- Image paths are saved dynamically in the database (relative to the project root), so the application can be easily moved to a different location without breaking links.

 ---